 Spinal CSF leaks

-The most common symptom of a spinal CSF leak is headache.
+The most common symptom of a spinal CSF leak is a headache.
 These headaches usually:

-- May start or worsen with exertion (such as coughing or straining)
+- May start or worsen when coughing or straining.

 Other symptoms of spinal CSF leaks may include: